Mira0507/uniprot_api/README.md

 ## 2. Iteratively retrieve data using a function

-I wrote a function to retrieve one record at a time here:
+I've written a function to retrieve one record at a time here:

 ```r